Buzz. Run. Repeat.

 About Me

-I’m Martin, a trail runner and beekeeper who’s been working with bees for more than 30 years. of experience
+I’m Martin, a trail runner and beekeeper who’s been working with bees for more than 30 years

 I started beekeeping as a teenager, helping my father who was already working with bees.